 Roadside Assistance

 Roadside assistance will help you if you’re stuck on the side of the road.
 It covers towing expenses if your car can’t drive.
 This coverage is optional and a bonus.
 You might consider buying this if you drive lots of miles.
-This is because the wear and tear on your car could give you trouble on the road.
-If you worry your car is so old that you’re likely to become stranded, this inexpensive policy add-on can lower stress (and blood pressure).
+The reason is that driving more increases your chances of getting stranded on the road.
+If you worry your vehicle is so old that you’re likely to become stranded, this inexpensive policy add-on can lower stress (and blood pressure).

 If this coverage is important to you, get the best insurers for roadside assistance to set your mind at ease.